Skip to main content

 Resources That Actually Helped

 Next week: I'm sharing my biggest local LLM failures.
-Spoiler: I once accidentally exposed my model to the entire internet.
+Spoiler: I once had Ollama listening on all network interfaces, accessible to my IoT VLAN full of questionable smart devices.
 Learn from my mistakes!

 Academic Research & Technical References